learn-co-curriculum/careers-following-up/README.md

 ## Assignment

 Consider your previous follow-up notes.
-Think about what you did successfully What did you do successfully?
+Think about what you did successfully.
+What did you do successfully?
 What was missing?
 Use this lesson to help you craft strong, impactful follow-up notes and habits going forward.
 Be sure to run the first few follow up notes by your coach before sending them.

 <p class='util--hide'>View <a href='https://learn.co/lessons/careers-following-up'>Careers Following Up </a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/careers-following-up'>Following Up</a> on Learn.co and start learning to code for free.</p>